 Joyce, Nora, and Ringsend

-by Eoin Meegan
+By Eoin Meegan

 James Joyce

-June 16 is just on the horizon and gents, it’s time to don your straw hats, John Lennon glasses, britches and braces, or whatever Edwardian glad rags you have at the ready.
+June 16th is just on the horizon and gents, it’s time to don your straw hats, John Lennon glasses, britches and braces, or whatever Edwardian glad rags you have at the ready.
 And don’t forget your cane!
-As for the ladies it’s those rufflfled blouses and long dresses.
+As for the ladies it’s those ruffled blouses and long dresses.
 And don’t forget the shawl!
 Yes, it’s that time of year again when people take to the streets of the capital to celebrate Bloomsday.
 It is a day of fun, music and merriment, when we not only reenact the fictional lives of Joyce’s famous characters, but also re-live times now passed which have left a fond memory.

 Did you know the first Bloomsday commemoration took place in 1954, on the 50th anniversary of the events portrayed in Ulysses?
 The event was the brainchild of the Irish literati of the day, and saw Patrick Kavanagh, Flann O’ Brien, Anthony Cronin, A.J.
 Leventhal (registrar Trinity College), John Ryan (editor of the Envoy) and Tom Joyce, a cousin of the authors, attempt to retrace the steps of Leopold Bloom and Stephen Dedalus.
 However, the endeavour got sidetracked somewhat by the many public houses they had to pass (or rather didn’t!)
 It would be some time in the future before the event became the well curated festival it is today.